Chapter 13 – HIV Infection and AIDS (HIV Disease)

 13.2 Nondiscrimination

 Individuals with HIV disease are protected by applicable federal and state laws, as well as by the University's Human Rights and Nondiscrimination policies (see II-1-9).
 These laws and policies prohibit disability-based discrimination and harassment against persons living with HIV disease, persons perceived to have HIV disease, and, in many circumstances, caretakers, relatives, or other persons associated with individuals known to have HIV disease.
 The University treats HIV disease as it does any other disability and does not discriminate with regard to associations, employment, or access to or treatment in its facilities, programs, or activities.
-Questions regarding the University's nondiscrimination policy should be referred to the Office of Institutional Equity.
+Questions regarding the University's nondiscrimination policy should be referred to the Office of Civil Rights Compliance.

 13.3 Confidentiality